I have great respect for Jon Morgan who writes for the Dompost.

 The RMA 1991 and other environmental legislation exist to prevent poor environmental management.
 Jon observes that: in the past five years, Horizons Regional Council in Manawatu-Whanganui has prosecuted 16 farmers out of 860.
 Ramping up investment in intensive farming puts a greater burden on Regional Councils.
 Are we expecting Councils with stretched resources to identify and prosecute every breach?
 Who pays?

 Our rivers are dirty.
 And yes, some of that is because of urban sewage.
 But, as Jon suggests, most of it comes from farms.
-Whether deliberate or otherwise, the Clean Streams Accord was signed in 2003, and the state of our rivers has further declined, rather than improved – so it might be fair to say that some farmers have been slow to act.
+The Clean Streams Accord was signed in 2003, and the state of our rivers has further declined, rather than improved – so it might be fair to say that some farmers have been slow to act.

 We’re talking the best part of a decade since the Accord.
 While I’m not disagreeing with Jon that farmers are indeed cleaning up their act – with great examples like the Lake Taupo restoration project and others described in earlier posts (and see NZ Landcare Trust) - the question is, are farmers doing enough?
 And are Regional Councils doing enough about enforcement?
 The Auditor General says no.